 INSTRUCTIONS – PLEASE READ CAREFULLY

 No need to log in, simply add items to your cart then check out.
-We bring orders to your School.
-Include your child’s name in the generic delivery address.
+Orders are delivered to your School.
+Please add your child’s name to your PayPal delivery address as you complete your order.
 For home deliveries postage is extra – please contact us for rates.
-We are not quite as big as Amazon, so next day delivery cannot be guaranteed.
+We are not yet as big as Amazon, therefore next day delivery cannot be guaranteed.

 • Subscriber website log-in